Enjoy This Post? Share the Love!

 More frequently, problems on cruises as to safety and health are non-life threatening, unpleasant ones, like the Norovirus on large ships.

 Tip 159.
 Before booking passage whether on an inter-island ferry or cruise ship, research the provider’s reputation and record for safety and health.

 Tip 160.
-Pack seasick pills if you are new to cruising since an upset stomach can make it hard to react in an emergency or merely spoil your trip.
+Pack seasick pills if you are new to cruising.
+An upset stomach can make it hard to react in an emergency or merely spoil your trip.

 Tip 161.
 Upon boarding, as in a hotel, note the exit and an alternate.
 On a larger cruise ship, this can be very difficult.
-I learned this lesson on a 2,000-person ship in Alaska’s Intracoastal Waterway.
+I learned this lesson on trying to exit a 2,000-person ship in Alaska’s Intracoastal Waterway.
 Fortunately, it was not an emergency.

 Tip 162.
 As a solo traveler, look for another single traveler, or friendly fellow passengers to create your own “buddy system” or local contact.

 Tip 163.
 If there is a language barrier, find a crew member that you are able to communicate with.

 Tip 164.
 In severe weather or other special circumstances in small craft, use your life vest since even strong swimmers can have a head injury from falling

 Tip 165.
 Be more vigilant when bad weather makes emergencies more likely.
 Avoid having a three-martini lunch that can cloud your judgment.